markaustinws/technical-test-api/README.md

   with payload described in code
 - Handle the response appropriately

+## Getting Started
+- Clone this repository
+- Create a branch with your name

 ## Requirements
 - Transform data between received legacy data and modern API formats (handling null values appropriately)
 - Implement error handling and logging